 , as the annual bill necessary for approval of the increase is also awaiting a decision by the HVAC.
 There’s no official determination of how much of an increase will be seen with the 2013 COLA, but the Social Security Administration is estimating about 1.7%.

 Veterans who suffer disabling injuries or conditions due to their service in the armed forces have a right to compensation for their losses.
-By applying for veterans’ disability benefits with the help of an attorney, you can secure your right to continued yearly compensation
+By applying for veterans’ disability benefits with the help of a representative, you can secure your right to continued yearly compensation

 that reflects your needs when your disability makes it difficult for you to work and enjoy your post-service life.